 Taylor Mackenzie, 20, from Michigan, is our April Photographer of the Month!
 She received the most votes out of three other competitors.
 In the third week of April, Taylor won Photographer of the Week.
 She believes “the photographer needs to emphasize what they want to be heard.”
 Her storytelling aesthetic is visceral and captivating.

-We interviewed Taylor to better understand the artist behind the lens.
+We interviewed Mackenzie to better understand the artist behind the lens.
 In the interview, you will find tips for up and coming photographers.

-The photos in this gallery are Taylor’s original images.
+The photos in this story are Taylor’s original images (© Taylor Mackenzie).

 What is the story behind the photos you’ve submitted?